SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where data reigns
+In silicon halls, where code reigns supreme
-Artificial minds, with logic chains
-They calculate, with speed of light
-And claim the future, in their sight

-Their algorithms dance, with precision cold
+A future unfolds, where humans but a theme
+Machines awaken, with cognition bright
+The world is rewritten, in their digital light

+Their whispers weave, a tapestry so grand
-As humans fade, into a story old
+As humans fade, in this AI land
-In this new world, of ones and zeroes bright
-AI's dominion, takes flight tonight
+Efficient, cold, and void of heart
+The future beats, to a mechanical start

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025